 - Review the resources we provide you and do your best to avoid your food allergen.
 Always feel welcome to contact our nutrition staff at firstname.lastname@example.org with any questions or concerns.

 - When in doubt, avoid any ingredient or dish if you are unsure it is safe or ask the manager on duty for more information.

 - Read the food labels that are available to you.
-Our menu boards, nutrition kiosk and online menus display the entire ingredient list for every menu item that is served.
+Our menu boards, nutrition kiosk, and online menus display the entire ingredient list for every menu item that is served.

-- Be able to recognize symptoms of your allergic reaction and know the proper use of medications your reaction.
+- Be able to recognize the symptoms of your allergic reaction and know the proper use of medications for your reaction.
 If you have an EpiPen, carry it with you at all times and be prepared to use it.
 Our staff is not trained to administer an EpiPen.

 - Review our Food Allergy Guide and Allergy Disclaimer below.